-Clearly, creditors have a job to do.
-But they don’t get to be ugly about it.
-The federal Fair Debt Collections Practices Act, undergirded by certain state laws, protects consumers from abusive and harassing behavior from debt collectors.
+Creditors have a job to do in collecting debt, but they don’t get to be ugly about it.
+The federal Fair Debt Collections Practices Act (FDCPA), a part of the CCPA and undergirded by certain state laws, protects consumers from abusive and harassing behavior from debt collectors.

 Attempt to Negotiate Better Terms

-Lenders holding unsecured debt want most of all to be paid back.
-They are not beyond renegotiating the interest you’re paying on your balances, but you have to ask.
+Lenders holding unsecured debt want to be paid back.
+However, they may work with you – if you call them.
+Lenders are not beyond renegotiating to lower your interest rates on your credit card balances, but you have to ask.

 - Do your homework.
 Are there competing credit cards with better rates?
 Note them and be prepared to invoke their attractive terms as a bargaining lever.

-This is not a guarantee, of course, but if you can properly explain your current financial fix (be ready to document your struggle, and explain whether your budget crunch is temporary or long term) and agree to a repayment schedule — make certain it’s realistic — the bank might cut you a provisional break on your interest.
+Nothing is guaranteed, but if you can properly explain your current financial fix (be ready to document your struggle, and explain whether your budget crunch is temporary or long term) and agree to a repayment schedule — make certain it’s realistic — the bank might cut you a provisional break on your interest.

 Increase Your Income

-Easy for us to say, right?
-Snap of the fingers.
-Voila: Mo’ money.
+Find more money.
+Easy to say, right?
+Snap the fingers.
+Voila: More money.

-Actually, anymore it’s not a whole lot more complicated than that.
-We live in an age where anyone with a bit of spare time, a smartphone and maybe a Wi-Fi connected laptop, plus some old-fashioned want-to, can add routinely and substantially to their income.
+But … in the gig economy it’s really not a lot more complicated than that.
+We live in an age where anyone with a bit of spare time, a smartphone and some old-fashioned want-to, can add to their income.

 The gig economy is everywhere, and available to almost anyone, regardless of skills.
 Have clean, reliable, late-model transportation?
 Drive for one of the ride-sharing companies such as Uber or Lyft.
 Have reliable transportation and the ability to follow directions efficiently?
 Sign on with one of the home-delivery services, such as InstaCart, DoorDash, Grubhub or Uber Eats.